YongweiChe/hyperbolic-gcrl/README.md

 ### Set experiments
 Run set experiments with scripts/train_set.slurm.
 Code is in early-stages for these experiments.
 You can find the code for training experiments in train_tree_set.py.
 Network parameters are defined in nets.
 Environments are defined in environments.

+### Notebooks
+Notebooks SetViz.ipynb can be used for visualizing the set experiments

+GeodesicInterpolation,ipynb, HyperbolicVisualization.ipynb, and TreevsEuclidean.ipynb for visualizing discrete experiments tree/maze experiments